Cloud in a Jar: Make your own cloud!

 By adding the ice cubes on top of the container, you are creating a point in your container’s atmosphere that is cold and favorable for the condensation process to begin.

-Get your preschooler involved: Allow your toddler to add ice to the upside-down lid.
+Get your child involved: Allow your child to add ice to the upside-down lid.

 Step 5: Allow cloud to form